 After fleeing to Lithuania, Trudi’s family was confined by the Nazis in the Kovno Ghetto from 1941-1944.
-Trudi and her mother were then transferred to a Nazi concentration camp, but through her will to live, her quick wit, and her self confidence, they lived to see liberation and eventually immigrated to Israel.
+Trudi and her mother were then transferred to a Nazi concentration camp, but through her will to live, her quick wit, and her self-confidence, they lived to see liberation and eventually emigrated to Israel.
 After miraculously surviving Nazi persecution, Trudi vowed to make her life as meaningful as possible.

 “God, I called, If I survive, I will do whatever I can to make sure that no children suffer the way I have.”